 What resources are available on META?

 The META Tool along with a Guide and User Manual can be downloaded from the ESMAP website.
-Technical and operational support is available from ESMAP for teams interested in using META.
-For more information, please contact Bipul Singh.
+Technical and operational support is no longer available from ESMAP, as the tool will not be updated any further.